bittnkr/uniq/README.md

 log("Total: %d", Total)
 ```

 * Here we create 8 threads to flow data.
 For sake of simplicity, the same number of producers and consumers, but it works equally in asymmetric conditions.
+I tested with at most 512 threads on an old Windows XP machine, where I got the better performace.

 This is the output I got from the [C++ implementation][6], flowing 10M items: